-[When this was written, the idea of a private enterprise space program was the sort of thing that only science-fiction writers and very far-out libertarians took seriously.
-Currently, it is the official policy of the incumbent administration, with at least two private firms building launch vehicles and selling their services.]
+When this was written, the idea of a private enterprise space program was the sort of thing that only science-fiction writers and very far-out libertarians took seriously.
+Currently, it is the official policy of the incumbent administration.

 Is william f. buckley a contagious disease?